-Your Allegro RED contains cabinetry installed throughout the entire motor home from the driver's area (Figure 5-1), through the kitchen/dining areas, and back into the capacity is realized.
+Your Allegro Breeze contains cabinetry installed throughout the entire motor home from the driver's area, through the kitchen/dining areas, and back into the bedroom.

-(Figure 5-1), through the kitchen/dining areas, and back into the bedroom.
 The cabinetry has been designed and built to provide ample storage space, to be easily accessible, and to be conveniently located to support the areas of concern.

 Construction of these cabinets incorporates various hardwoods, raised panels, cabinet doors, and supports.
-Door pulls, handles, and knobs are installed in a style complementing the particular décor of each Allegro RED so that an aesthetically-pleasing, as well as fully functional, storage
+Door pulls, handles, and knobs are installed in a style complementing the particular décor of each Allegro Breeze so that an aesthetically-pleasing, as well as fully functional, storage capacity is realized.